courselabs/kubernetes/labs/argo/README.md

 When the Pod is ready, add the new server as a remote and push a copy of this repo:

 ```
-# fetch the full history of the GitHub repo:
-git fetch --unshallow

 # add the local Git server:
 git remote add labs-argo http://localhost:30300/kiamol/kiamol.git